1. Why Chinese Electric SUVs Now Lead the Global Market

 3.8s 0–100 km/h (AWD)

-Best for: Compact SUV buyers who want premium brand associations, Volvo-derived engineering quality, and genuine performance in the AWD variant — at a price that undercuts Audi and BMW by a meaningful margin.
+Best for: Compact SUV buyers who want premium brand associations, Volvo-derived engineering pedigree, and European interior design sensibility — at a price that substantially undercuts equivalent Audi and BMW offerings.

 09